Index to this series | Text of Chapman’s Homer’s Iliad

 Sterne Mars and Pallas had the charge, of those affaires in armes.

-Meanwhile, on the battlefield, Diomedes thrice attacks Aeneas, though knowing Apollo protects him.
-The fourth time (lines 425–7),
+Meanwhile, on the battlefield, Diomedes thrice attacks Aeneas, though knowing Apollo protects him (lines 424–7):

 The far-off-working Deitie, exceeding wrathfull grew,